-- 28. At the High-Level Meeting and subsequently, notifications of market access and trade opportunities offered to LDCs were made by a number of developed and developing countries. - 29.
-The "Partnership for Growth and Development" adopted by UNCTAD IX defined LDCs as a cross-cutting issue in UNCTAD's work and stated that LDCs should have priority in the assistance provided by UNCTAD.
+28. The "Partnership for Growth and Development" adopted by UNCTAD IX defined LDCs as a cross-cutting issue in UNCTAD's work and stated that LDCs should have priority in the assistance provided by UNCTAD.
 UNCTAD is also the focal point for LDCs of the United Nations system.
 Regrettably, the results have not been up to expectations.
-The LDCs' specific problems have not been addressed in a sufficiently integrated manner or received adequate priority. - 30.
-The Trust Fund for LDCs was established in early 1997 to facilitate the start-up of new activities and enhance UNCTAD's technical cooperation activities in support of these countries.
+The LDCs' specific problems have not been addressed in a sufficiently integrated manner or received adequate priority.

+29. The Trust Fund for LDCs was established in early 1997 to facilitate the start-up of new activities and enhance UNCTAD's technical cooperation activities in support of these countries.
 The target for the Trust Fund was \$5 million per annum.
-Total contributions from 13 donor countries developed and developing have amounted to approximately \$5.2 million so far.
+Total contributions from 13 donor countries - developed and developing - have amounted to approximately \$5.2 million so far.
 Contributions should continue to be sought from as many countries as possible and the maximizing of contributions is to be seen as a collective endeavour involving all States members of UNCTAD and relevant non-government actors such as NGOs, foundations and private companies.

-31. The Third United Nations Conference on the Least Developed Countries, to be hosted by the European Union in Brussels in the year 2001, will be a major event and an important occasion to renew the collective commitment of the international community to assist LDCs in their efforts to improve their socio-economic conditions and promote their progressive integration into the world economy.
+30. The Third United Nations Conference on the Least Developed Countries, to be hosted by the European Union in Brussels in the year 2001, will be a major event and an important occasion to renew the collective commitment of the international community to assist LDCs in their efforts to improve their socio-economic conditions and promote their progressive integration into the world economy.